-It was mid-afternoon by the time Luke had located a Judge who was available to issue a search warrant for 404 Ocean Street to search behind the basement walls.
+It was mid-afternoon by the time Luke located a Judge who was available to issue a search warrant for 404 Ocean Street to search behind the basement walls.

 Once the warrants were signed Luke intended to wait until after school had finished before he attended at the Ocean street address, knowing Megan’s work hours coincided with school hours.

 In the meantime Luke contacted the Chase Bank branch in Boerum Hill to inform them he would be attending this afternoon with a search warrant.

 Following his phone call he provided the Branch Manager with a copy of the warrant ad a list of the records he required, so it would be waiting for Luke when he arrived.

 It was approaching late afternoon.
 Luke resorted to checking his watch every 2 or 3 minutes waiting for the bank to call.
 Megan would soon be arriving home from work and he hoped to conduct the search of the basement before Kirk arrived home.